EthanJShellard/ePBR/README.md

 # ePBR
-A physically based rendering library developed for GEP in BU GSE.
+A physically based rendering library developed for GCP in BU GSE.